-Parents, we want to encourage you to use the city park rather than the school playground equipment during the school day.
-Students are easily distracted by the outdoor activity when younger children play on the equipment during class time.
-Parents are also responsible for students who play on school playground equipment after the school day is over.
+For the safety of our students, school playground equipment is not open to the public while school is in session.
+Parents are also responsible for students who play on school playground equipment after the school day/year is over.

 PROGRESS REPORTS/MID-TERMS